 - Pricey top tier plans

 iDrive backs up all your digital devices with one account, offers top-notch security and good customer support via phone or live chat.
-They do not offer unlimited backup, but overall they are very good with clever features like Facebook and Instagram backup.
+It does not offer unlimited backup, but overall it's very good, featuring clever features such as Facebook and Instagram backup.

-As you think over the pros and cons of each cloud storage provider, take the time to look over our advice guides to learn more on the subject.
+As you consider the pros and cons of each cloud storage provider, take the time to look over our advice guides to learn more on the subject.
 These articles are sure to be helpful in making a decision about the best data storage company for you.
-Here's several examples of articles in the advice guide:
+Here are several examples of articles in the advice guide:

 - How do you currently store and backup your data?
 Are you aware of the advantages of using a cloud storage service?
 If your files are on the hard drive of your laptop, you leave yourself vulnerable to a system crash and loss of your files.
 Or maybe you have a bunch of flash drives scattered about?
 It may be time to consider using a data storage service.

 - For those who own or operate a business, cloud storage can help your business.
 Your digital data is critical to every aspect of running a successful operation.
 All aspects of business activity from marketing to order processing generate an ongoing stream of digital information, which must be properly archived and accessible at a moment's notice.
 The most efficient choice for storing business data is to put it in the cloud.
 When looking for a cloud storage service for business, keep an eye out for their data organizing features, a must-have for backing up business files in a variety of categories.